 Then locate the JIRA app from the app gallery and install it.

-Enter your Domain name, JIRA admin username-password and your sync preferences.
+Enter your Domain name, JIRA API Token and your sync preferences.

 Then add your sync preferences.
 You can sync comments across both platforms and choose to sync attachments in Freshservice tickets, problems, changes and releases to JIRA issues.